typelevel/otel4s/docs/oteljava/testkit-metrics.md

   )
 ```

+`contains` enforces distinct matching.
+If you ask for the same expected point twice, the collected data must contain
+two matching points.

-Use `withExactlyPoints(...)` when the metric must contain exactly the given points and no extras:
+Use `exactly` when the metric must contain exactly the expected points and no extras:

 ```scala mdoc:silent
 MetricExpectation